ajmalbabu/unicorn-master/README.md

    }
 }
 ```
-2. To add more money to above customer send the following HTTP PUT request.
+2. To add more money to above bank account, send the following HTTP PUT request.
 ```
 http://127.0.0.1:8082/unicorn-api/v1/bankAccount
 with below json payload - make sure to set the HTTP header "Content-Type" to "application/json" in postman